ScriptRaccoon/shopping-list-frameworks/README.md

 Vanilla JavaScript is also included.
 Strictly speaking, this is not a framework, but of course we need this as a reference here.
 As expected, Vanilla JavaScript has the smallest bundle size, but is a bit clumsy to write.
 The other frameworks here are sorted by their bundle size.
 The upshot is: **Svelte is really good, React is really bad.**

+This project is partly inspired by Fireship's [Comparison of 10 JavaScript frameworks](https://github.com/fireship-io/10-javascript-frameworks).

 ## Vanilla JavaScript

 Demo: https://shopping-list-made-with-vanilla-js.netlify.app